 Reducing air pollution

 Besides reducing the greenhouse gas intensity of fuels, the legislation also governs other elements of fuel quality primarily linked to air pollutant emissions.
-Thanks to the mandatory introduction of sulphur-free fuels under the directive, by 2009 the average sulphur content of petrol and diesel had fallen below 10 ppm, from 50 ppm and over 200 ppm respectively in 2001.
+Thanks to the mandatory introduction of sulphur-free fuels under the directive, by 2009 the average sulphur content of petrol and diesel was below 10 ppm.

 Fuel quality monitoring reports can be found under the documentation tab above.